jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 {{< /r >}}

 {{< l a="Moses" >}}
-He says she is a yellow cow, bright in color, pleasing to the beholders
+He says she is a yellow* cow, bright in color, pleasing to the beholders
 {{< /l >}}

+{{< n n="*The Anunnaki were searching for gold" >}}

 {{< r a="Jews">}}
-Tell your Lord to show us which one; the cows look alike to us.
+Tell your Lord to show us which one.
+The cows look alike to us.
 We want to be guided
 {{< /r >}}

 {{< l a="Moses" >}}